darkoverlordofdata/vala-emscripten/readme.md

 * no [Flags] enum
 * subclases cannot declare instance members

-it's unfortunate, but genie doesn't work as well, it has more dependancies on GObject, so these are also broken:

-* no Gee
-* no Properties
-* no underscore in first char

-Vala still has lambdas.

 ## workarounds
 to replace interface, make a struct of delegates

-## notes
-one class per file
-namespace must mirror folder structure

-preprocessing checks for Object superclass to inject reference counting into the class definition.
-2nd pass is done to fix missing forward references when multiple files are used (also noted by https://github.com/xdave/pvala)

 ### example
 the main loop is simple: